SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU20.md

 <!-- 10.2.0 [CU20]/MR 10.3.0 [CU8] - FR 10.3.11 -->

-When a QAction or Automation script used a NuGet package containing a .NET Framework DLL file on a DataMiner Agent that used a more recent .NET Framework, a compilation error would occur.
+When a QAction or Automation script used a NuGet package containing a .NET Framework DLL file on a DataMiner Agent that used a more recent .NET Framework that included that same DLL file by default, a compilation error would occur.

 Also, certain DLL files located in a subfolder of the .NET Framework would not be resolved correctly.